git-jannis/fhp-processing/readme.md

 Your documentation Link must be in incom by the next class Please select three activities from this list in your row for the next class

+## Example
+- Video or GIF
+- What is the code about?
+What techniques did I use to achive the effect?
+- `The code itself`